hotsphink/proposal-defer-import-eval/README.md

 ```

 However, this solution doesn't cover deferring the loading of submodules of a lazy graph, and would
-not acheive the characteristics we are looking for.
+not achieve the characteristics we are looking for.